marcuscole/git_lesson/readme.md

 This is a change that I am not aware of, or one that I have forgotten about

 Another change to test some sublime features

+Another line to see if we've fixed the core.editor setting